Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{Software Supply Chain}

 \textbf{Code Signing.} Code signing underpins trust in operating systems and applications by verifying that executables originate from a recognized vendor and have not been altered in transit.
 Mechanisms such as Microsoft Authenticode, Apple’s code-signing infrastructure, and Android APK signatures all rely on RSA or ECDSA certificates to validate software before execution \cite{ms-codesign,apple-codesign,apple-ecdsa,android-sig}.
-If such signatures could be forged in a post-quantum era, adversaries could distribute malicious binaries that appear to be legitimate updates from trusted vendors.
+If such signatures could be forged, quantum-enabled adversaries could distribute malicious binaries that appear to be legitimate updates from trusted vendors.
 This would enable large-scale malware distribution through the very channels that users and administrators rely on for secure patching.

 \textbf{Linux Package Managers.} Linux distributions and open-source ecosystems rely heavily on package managers (e.g., APT, RPM, Flatpak, Snap) to deliver software and updates.
-These systems validate repository metadata (e.g. Debian’s \texttt{Release} files) using OpenPGP signatures \cite{debian-secure-apt, debian-repo-signing}.
-In RPM-based systems, packages are signed using OpenPGP (GPG) keys internally via \texttt{rpmsign} \cite{redhat-rpm-signing, rpmsign-man}.
-Because package managers automatically resolve dependencies and push updates, the ability to forge maintainer or repository signatures in a post-quantum context would allow an attacker to compromise thousands of systems simultaneously.
+These systems validate repository metadata using OpenPGP signatures \cite{debian-secure-apt, debian-repo-signing, redhat-rpm-signing}.
+Because package managers automatically resolve dependencies and push updates, the ability to forge maintainer or repository signatures by post-quantum adversaries would allow them to compromise thousands of systems simultaneously.
 The systemic nature of this risk makes package ecosystems particularly sensitive to signature integrity.

-\textbf{Secure Boot.} UEFI Secure Boot ensures that only signed bootloaders, drivers, and kernels are executed at system startup, enforcing a chain of trust anchored in firmware-stored keys \cite{uefi-spec,uefi-secure-boot,uefi-secure-boot-chain}.
+\textbf{Secure Boot.} UEFI Secure Boot is designed to permit execution only of bootloaders, drivers, and kernels that are validated against firmware-resident signing keys, thereby establishing a chain of trust at system startup \cite{uefi-spec,uefi-secure-boot,uefi-secure-boot-chain}.
 The UEFI specification recommends use of RSA-2048 and allows ECDSA (e.g. ECDSA-384) for digital signatures on authorized images \cite{uefi-secure-boot-rsa-ecdsa,opencompute-secure-boot}.
-In a post-quantum scenario, forged bootloaders could bypass Secure Boot, installing stealthy pre-OS rootkits or persistent malware nearly invisible to higher-layer security tools.
-Because firmware and hardware root keys are difficult or impossible to replace in many systems, Secure Boot represents one of the most critical trust anchors in enterprise and consumer platforms.
+Under quantum-capable adversaries, forged bootloaders could bypass Secure Boot, installing stealthy pre-OS rootkits or persistent malware nearly invisible to higher-layer security tools.
+Because firmware and hardware root keys are difficult or impossible to replace in many systems, Secure Boot represents a primary firmware-level trust anchor in enterprise and consumer platforms.